dennyparas/vue-flickr-photo-search/README.md

 ## Project setup

-for development edit the .env file outside the src folder and your flickr api key
+for development edit the .env file outside the src folder and add your flickr api key

 ```
 npm install